 What I Can Do For You

-One of my children is a professional wrestler. | I volunteer a little time each week to a nonprofit called Beyond Boobs!
-The exclamation point is part of their name. | I'm a member of the Community Emergency Response Teams (CERT) and I've got the hard hat to prove it. | I can say the alphabet backwards in 4.5 seconds.
-Yes.
-I can. | The first performer I ever saw in concert was Elvis Presley. | I don't like vanilla. | I once worked on an assembly line in a Christmas ornament factory.
-Think Lucy in the chocolate factory. | I've also worked in a funeral home. | My husband's business background makes him one hell of a web developer: WebCamp One, LLC | We share the same loft office all day.
+My last name, Pietrangelo, is easier to pronounce if you ignore the "i." | I write for pleasure and I write for a living.
+It doesn't get much better than that. | One of my children is a professional wrestler. | I'm fairly addicted to freshly popped popcorn. | I'm a member of the Community Emergency Response Teams (CERT) and I've got the hard hat to prove it. | I can say the alphabet backwards in 4.5 seconds. | The first performer I ever saw in concert was Elvis Presley. | I don't like vanilla. | I once worked on an assembly line in a Christmas ornament factory.
+Think Lucy in the chocolate factory. | I've also worked in a funeral home. | My husband's business background makes him one hell of a web developer. | We share the same loft office all day.
 Every day.
 And we couldn't be happier about that.